Shaniamoro/2143-OOP-Roberts/Assignments/ExtraCredit/Polymorphism.md

 ## Runtime Polymorphism
 > This is achieved by function overloading and operator overloading

 > **Function Overloading**
-> When the exiting operator or function is made to operate on new data type, it is said to be overloaded.
+> When the existing operator or function is made to operate on new data type, it is said to be overloaded.
+> When you overload a function you are defining a function with the same name and passing in different types of arguements or number of arguements.
 ```
 class Rectangle {
 private: